emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 Explain:

-The `explain` output is complicated, because a `JOIN` clause is associated with two OpenSearch DSL queries that execute in separate query planner frameworks.
+The `explain` output is complicated, because a `JOIN` clause is associated with two Enegry Logserver DSL queries that execute in separate query planner frameworks.
 You can interpret it by examining the `Physical Plan` and `Logical Plan` objects.

 ```json
 {